NottsCSS/Coding-with-p5.js-Workshop/README.md

 # Coding with p5.js

+## Acknowledgement

+This is a workshop done by the Computer Science Society(CSS) 19/20.
+Thank you to all the committee that contributed to this workshop in various ways.

 ## Introduction to the Web

 The world wide web that we know consists of many web pages, which is built from 3 main technologies, which is HTML, CSS and Javascript respectively.